 This is our third year tapping trees to make maple syrup, and each year when the sap begins to flow I am thrilled and amazed.
-To collect gallons of sap from trees growing in your own yard and turn it into delicious, pure syrup, it’s truly an amazing experience, another everyday miracle on the farm.
+To collect gallons of sap from trees growing in your own yard and turn it into delicious, pure syrup is truly an amazing experience—another everyday miracle on the farm.
 We’ve had so much fun over the years we even threw a tree-tapping party last year.

 We’ve also had a lot of people interested in starting this hobby for themselves.
 I wrote this post to answer a lot of the questions we get asked about how to get started.

 What you need and where to get it